The mysterious Imperial Palace Tokyo is home to one of the most discreet and unknown Royal families in the world-the Japanese Emperor and his family.

 There are guided tours of the palace.
 The residential parts are not included in this tour.

 If you’d like to join a tour, you have to book in advance: Palace Tour

 The Palace Gardens are especially beautiful during the cherry blossom season, and also during plum blossom (March and April).
 This area is very popular for Hanami – Cherry Blossom viewing.

 Imperial Palace Tokyo Secrets

 In 1868, when the Shoguns lost their power, the palace became the official residence of the new Emperor Meiji.
-The Emperor relocated the capital from Kyoto to Edo, and renamed Edo to the present day name Tokyo.
+The Emperor relocated the capital from Kyoto to Edo and renamed Edo the present-day name Tokyo.

 The Tokyo Palace was destroyed by bombings during World War II.
 It was rebuilt in the same style in 1968.
 So what you see today is relatively new, but looks so traditional Japanese…

 Emperors have ruled over Japan for more than 1500 years, and they all came from the same family.

 The power of the emperors was limited or purely symbolic throughout most of Japan’s history.
 The shoguns were the ones who actually ruled Japan.